This page was last updated on 24 December, 2022

 In the above sections I’ve shown that Gen 1:5 can be understood in two ways being:

-Which of the views is correct is of no importance to probe my point
+Which of the views is correct is of no importance to prove my point

 The Israelites divided the daytime into its natural segments: dawn, "the heat of the day," " the cool of the day," and "evening, the time when women would go out to draw water."
 Nighttime was divided into it three watches.